Rushbeds Wood Egg Search

 Another Worcestershire Sighting

+Following on from Sunday's report of an adult Brownie being seen at Grafton Wood, a second Worcs sighting was confirmed yesterday afternoon.
+This time it was in a village, a few miles to the north of Grafton Wood.
 It was confirmed as a male and it was seen in a known and long-standing assembly tree.
-As this tree resides in the garden of a very keen (and very lucky) Brownhairstreaker, it is the most closely monitored of all assembly trees in Worcs and almost every year, naturally enough, gives rise to the first confirmed Brownie sighting in the county.
+As this tree resides in the garden of a very keen (and very lucky) Brownhairstreaker, it is the most closely monitored of all assembly trees in Worcs and almost every year, naturally enough, gives rise to the first confirmed Brownie sighting in the count...

 Grafton Wood Emergence Is Underway